jiggoo0/vite-react/README.md

 📂 Project Overview - README.md

-This document summarizes the technical structure, layout, technologies, and custom implementations used in the project as explored and refined through the conversation.
+This document summarizes the technical structure, layout, technologies, and custom implementations used in the project as explored and refined through the conversation

----

 ✨ Project Purpose